-The APA accredited1 Clinical Psychology program is designed to provide the graduate student with experience in applied clinical settings and research training in psychopathology, therapy, and assessment.
-In addition to other regular course work, students are expected to engage in both practice and research throughout their graduate training.
+In addition to course work, students are expected to engage in both research and practice throughout their graduate training.
 Students generally complete course work during their first three to four years, and complete their dissertation in the fifth year.
-Most students complete their predoctoral internship in the sixth or seventh year.
-The Clinical program is designed to fit the APA criteria for graduate training in psychology and to allow the student to be qualified for licensure in most states.
-The program, formulated with one's major professor, includes introduction to clinical psychology, personality, research design, psychopathology, psychotherapy, clinical assessment, two statistics courses, one course in biological bases of behavior, one course in cognitive-affective bases of behavior, one course in social bases of behavior, a course sequence that covers developmental lifespan psychology, and continuing assignment to practica in the departmental Psychological Clinic.
-Several other clinical courses and seminars, focused on the interest areas of the faculty, are offered regularly.
+Most students complete their predoctoral internship in the sixth year.
+The program includes courses in clinical psychology, neuroscience, personality, research design, psychopathology, psychotherapy, clinical assessment, and statistics.
+Students must also meet APA Discipline Specific Knowledge requirements covering biological bases of behavior, cognitive bases of behavior, affective bases of behavior, social bases of behavior, and developmental lifespan psychology.
+The main clinical training practica occur in the departmental Psychological Clinic and its community and school based services, as well as occasional externship placements.
+Several specialized clinical courses and seminars, focused on the interest areas of the faculty, are offered regularly

-Adult Clinical.
-The adult clinical track has a clinical science focus with areas of research specialization in psychotherapy outcome, personality disorders, multicultural factors in psychopathology, clinical neuropsychology, anxiety disorders and PTSD, and addiction.
+The adult clinical track has a clinical science focus with areas of research specialization in psychotherapy process and outcome, personality assessment, personality disorders, multicultural factors in psychopathology, clinical neuropsychology, anxiety disorders and PTSD, intimate partner violence, and addiction.
+Faculty labs employ a range of advanced research methods including brain imaging, longitudinal studies, ecological momentary assessment and experience sampling, psychophysiological assessment, and direct clinical interviews.
+The Psychological Clinic includes a Practice Research Network, allowing students streamlined access to clinical populations for research and promoting the seamless integration of science and practice.
 Students gain intensive research experience usually in close collaboration with one faculty mentor, and typically have several publications upon program completion.
-Students also gain clinical experiences in cognitive behavioral and psychodynamic therapies, clinical neuropsychology, diagnostic assessment, and crisis management.
+Students also gain extensive clinical experiences in cognitive behavioral and psychodynamic therapies, clinical neuropsychology, diagnostic assessment, and crisis management.

 Office of Program Consultation and Accreditation